evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Security Considerations

-While active probing of the Internet may be considered as an attack, this measurement was done among collaborating parties and using the probe attribution technique described in {{?I-D.draft-vyncke-opsec-probe-attribution}}.
+While active probing of the Internet may be considered as an attack, this measurement was done among collaborating parties and using the probe attribution technique described in {{?I-D.draft-vyncke-opsec-probe-attribution}} to allow external parties to identify the source of the probes if required.

 # IANA Considerations